The Secret to Peak Performance: Total AlignmentNov 27, 2017

 Part of the magic of finding and staying in your Zone during competition is that you’re no longer competing in your mind.
 That is, you’re not preoccupied with thinking about what you’re doing.
 You’ve trained enough; your body and muscles know what they’re supposed to do.
 Just let them do it and enjoy the ride, enjoy the game.2

 I would equate “flow” or “the zone” to being in “total alignment.”
-If you are out of balance in any of these areas, achieving this desired state of performance is elusive.
-I recall a time when I was in “the zone” on my mountain bike.
+If you are out of balance in any of these areas, it is hard to achieve this desired state of performance.
+As an example, I recall a time when I was in “the zone” on my mountain bike.

 It was 2004 during a circuit race in Breckenridge, Colorado.
 Riding multiple laps on the same course, I recollect going faster and faster each time.
 It was as if I had become one with the trail.
 I didn’t see any obstacles, only the smooth line before me.
 My body relaxed and floated effortlessly up and down the dirt path.
 The crowd disappeared.
 My mind was calm and focused, completely absorbed in the present.
 It felt as though I were riding outside myself.
 I was exhilarated, having no concept of my effort or time passing.
 When asked why I race, it is for these unforgettable experiences.
 I don’t recall my race result that day, but I’ll always treasure the memory of being in “the zone.”